2020 Gent–Wevelgem

-The 2020 Gent–Wevelgem was a road cycling classic race that took place on 11 October 2020 in Belgium.
+The 2020 Gent–Wevelgem – In Flanders Fields was a road cycling classic race that took place on 11 October 2020 in Belgium, over a distance of 238 kilometres between its new starting location of Ypres and the traditional finish in Wevelgem.
 It was the 82nd edition of Gent–Wevelgem and the eighteenth event of the 2020 UCI World Tour.
+The winner was Denmark's Mads Pedersen of the Trek–Segafredo team.

 One of the Spring Classics, Gent-Wevelgem was originally scheduled for 29 March 2020, but was cancelled due to the COVID-19 pandemic in Belgium.
 The race was rescheduled for 11 October 2020 as part of a new autumnal 'spring classics' season, though it was only the Belgian races which were eventually held.

 Route

 The race organisers asked spectators to follow the race from home, and did not release details of the route to the public before the start of the race.
 Parts of the race due to pass through France were removed due to the worsening of the pandemic in France.
 The start times of the races were also adapted to avoid a clash with the 2020 Giro d'Italia.
 For the first time, the men's race started before the women's race.